Saiapatsu/escape/README.md

 The dumb variants of each function are less complicated and will not check the contents of the string, even if doing so escapes redundantly/overly cautiously.

 For example, `cmd` will take it easy within quotes and `argv` will not quote the string if it contains no whitespace.
-Conversely, `argvDumb` will always surround the string in quotes and `cmdDumb` will attach a caret to every special character (as recommended in "*Everyone quotes command line arguments the wrong way*"), even though quotes suppress cmd.exe's behavior to some extent.
+Conversely, `argvDumb` will always surround the string in quotes and `cmdDumb` will attach a caret to every special character (as recommended in "*Everyone quotes command line arguments the wrong way*"), even though quotes suppress the shell's behavior to some extent.

-"cmd", "cmd.exe" and "shell" are used interchangeably in this code and documentation.

 ## Usage